Crystallography in a nutshell

 can atoms "be seen" with

-The interaction of X-rays with the atoms
+The interaction of X-rays with

 inside the crystals generates a kind of fingerprint known as